Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Introduction

 \subsection{Contributions and Outline}

 We present ACODE, an {\em Automatic Conformal Outlier Detection and Enumeration} method.
-ACODE leverages two-sample rank tests applied to univariate {\em conformity scores} \citep{kuchibhotla2020exchangeability}, which can be generated by any model trained to distinguish outliers from inliers.
+ACODE leverages two-sample rank tests applied to univariate {\em conformity scores}, which can be generated by any model trained to distinguish outliers from inliers.
 By employing split-conformal inference, ACODE converts these scores into statistical tests controlling the type-I error rate.
-In addition, by utilizing the closed testing principle \citep{marcus1976closedtesting}, ACODE can construct simultaneous lower confidence bounds for the number of outliers within any subset of the test sample \citep{goemansolari2011}.
+In addition, by utilizing the closed testing principle \citep{marcus1976closedtesting}, ACODE can construct simultaneous lower confidence bounds for the number of outliers within any subset of the test sample \citep{goemansolari2011}, while also offering a global test for outlier detection as a byproduct of outlier enumeration.
 While these high-level ideas are intuitive, the flexibility of the conformal inference framework introduces substantial complexity and a great deal of implementation freedom.
 This brings us to the two key methodological questions addressed in this paper.

 The first question involves selecting the most effective classification algorithm for computing conformity scores.
 We specifically examine the trade-offs between existing approaches based on one-class classifiers \citep{bates2021testing} and positive-unlabeled learning via binary classification \citep{marandon2022machine}.
 The second question concerns the choice of rank test to determine statistical significance based on these scores.
 As these issues are intertwined and dependent on specific data, we present a principled, data-driven solution.
 The effectiveness of this approach is showcased in Figure~\ref{fig:exp-lhco}, analyzing data from the 2020 Large Hadron Collider Olympics (LHCO) \citep{kasieczka2021lhc}.